(In the image is image of Tirana City in Albania, Image courtesy Video Magazin)

 For central bank, the main five issues include the use of digital currencies in money laundering, terrorism, drug smuggling and fraud; the issue of their regulation and registration; vulnerability of exchange platforms to cyber attacks; the unstable nature of cryptocurrency prices; and use of identification tools (used to digitize identity when dealing with a cryptocurrency scheme) that are not subject to the laws and regulations for the protection of personal data or safety standards.

-If the said regulatory framework becomes a reality, the country could become a hub for crypto and blockchain business in a region -- Western Balkan -- that is considered as still skeptical to digital currency.🔥155 Views
+If the said regulatory framework becomes a reality, the country could become a hub for crypto and blockchain business in the Western Balkan regio, which is still considered to be skeptical to digital currency.